-Each week hundreds of people fill San Francisco’s iconic Grace Cathedral to practice yoga set to live music.
+Each week hundreds of people fill San Francisco’s iconic Grace Cathedral to practice yoga and meditation.
+Taught by teacher and author Darren Main, and set to live music offered by a variety of renowned musicians, this gathering is truly unique.

 Donation Based Yoga